braddockcg/dominions/README.md

 The `dominions.py` python command line interface provides a means to install a new game, process turns, or log in as a user and run the game.

+`ansi2unicode` is a separate utility which converts ANSI graphics characters to their Unicode UTF-8 equivalents, which allows the games to be played without loading special VGA fonts or code tables.
+It also interprets WWIV "heart code" color encodings into standard ANSI color codes.

 A Dockerfile is included for easily running an ssh game in a Docker container.

 ## The Two Dominions